 Undergraduate Institutional Learning Outcomes

-St. Mary’s College of Maryland has identified institutional learning outcomes that stem from its institutional mission and which form the learning opportunities for all undergraduate students at the college.
-The institutional learning outcomes articulate the expectations of what all graduates should be able to do upon earning a baccalaureate degree.
+St. Mary’s College of Maryland has identified institutional learning outcomes informed by its institutional mission and core values.
+These outcomes are the foundational structure that defines and organizes the learning opportunities for all undergraduate students at the college.
+The institutional learning outcomes articulate what all graduates are expected to be able to do in each literacy upon earning a baccalaureate degree from the College.

 Bachelor of Arts/Bachelor of Science

 The College awards the bachelor of arts/bachelor of science degree upon successful completion of all requirements, including the LEAD Curriculum program and one or more of the designated majors.
 The LEAD Curriculum program offers the student a broad understanding of several fields of knowledge.
 The major provides the opportunity to pursue one field in depth.
 Students who complete the requirements for more than one major, as determined by the appropriate academic departments, will have that fact recorded on their permanent records.

 A liberal arts education equips the student for employment in a wide variety of spheres.
 For example, many St. Mary’s graduates enjoy successful careers in business, the government, the arts, education and the sciences.
 Many students plan for graduate study in academic fields or for training in such professions as law and medicine.

 Bachelor of Science